hmrc/customs-declarations/README.md

 # Customs Declarations

 This service offers a general interface for custom declarations, where those declarations are represented using the WCO declarations schema.
+In addition to submitting declarations, the Customs Declarations service allows you to amend, cancel and also provides the ability to upload supporting documents and make arrival notifications

 The objective of the Customs Declarations Service API is: